seba-1511/dist_blog/article.md

-% An Overview of Distributed Deep Learning
+% An Guide to Distributed Deep Learning
 % Seb Arnold
 % November 23, 2016